Topological and Temporal Stability Analysis of the Lightning Network: Results

 \subsubsection{Network sparsity}

 The LN is widely recognized as a \textit{sparse} network, meaning that only a small fraction of all possible connections between nodes are actually present.
 This sparsity arises from its design as a \textit{peer-to-peer payment channel network}, where users open channels selectively, typically driven by considerations of performance, cost, or trust.
-Unlike fully connected or \textit{dense} networks, most LN nodes maintain relatively few connections, while a small subset of \textit{hub nodes} manage a disproportionately large number of channels.
+Unlike fully connected or \textit{dense} networks, most LN nodes maintain relatively few connections, while a small subset of \textit{hub nodes} manage a disproportionately large number of channels\citep{Zabka2024}.

-The key structural properties reflecting this sparsity include: (1) \textit{Low average degree}.
-The majority of nodes have only a few connections.
-(2) \textit{Low edge density}.
+The principal indicator of sparsity is the low average node degree, where the majority of nodes have only a few connections, which is directly related to low edge density.
 For $n$ nodes, a fully connected graph contains $n(n-1) / 2$ edges.
-In contrast, the LN is expected to exhibit a relatively much lower edge count.
-Early studies already identified this low density and the resulting centralization around key nodes\cite{Rohrer2019, Seres2020}, an extended view on the current dynamics is on the \textit{Figure~\ref{fig03}}.
-It shows that, although the total number of nodes and channels grows over time, the average node degree and overall density steadily decline indicating that network expansion is not matched by proportional connectivity growth.
+In contrast, the LN is expected to exhibit a relatively much lower channel count.
+Early studies already identified this low density and the resulting centralization around some hub nodes\citep{Rohrer2019, Seres2020}, an extended view on the current dynamics is on the \textit{Figure~\ref{fig02}}.

+Figure~\ref{fig02} illustrates that LN growth is accompanied by decreasing average connectivity per node.
+While node and channel counts increase, both average node degree and edge density decline, indicating that network expansion occurs primarily through the addition of sparsely connected nodes rather than densification of existing sub-graphs.

 This sparsity has several important implications.
-First, routing efficiency relies heavily on a small number of central nodes, which can make the network more vulnerable to targeted attacks\cite{Mizrahi2021}.
+First, routing efficiency relies heavily on a small number of central nodes, which can make the network more vulnerable to targeted attacks\citep{Mizrahi2021}.
 Second, the network benefits in terms of scalability and cost-efficiency, as fewer connections reduce overhead and allow for more flexible, on-demand channel creation.
-Finally, sparsity can improve privacy by limiting the visibility of transactions across the network, although actual privacy levels also depend on the specific routing algorithms used\cite{Papapetrou}.
+Finally, sparsity can improve privacy by limiting the visibility of transactions across the network, although actual privacy levels also depend on the specific routing algorithms used\citep{Papapetrou}.
+Importantly, declining density does not necessarily imply deteriorating reachability, as scale-free networks can maintain short path lengths despite sparsification.

 Having established that the LN is structurally sparse, we next examine whether this sparsity follows a particular pattern.
-Specifically, whether the LN's degree distribution exhibits the heavy-tailed behavior characteristic of scale-free networks.
+Specifically, whether the LN's degree distribution exhibits the heavy-tailed behaviour characteristic of scale-free networks.